spriha-srivastava/MyPortfolio/README.md

-This is a personal portfolio website showcasing the projects, skills, and professional experience.
+This is a my personal portfolio website showcasing the projects, skills, and professional experience.
 The website is built using modern web technologies and is deployed on Vercel.

 Features: